 23. Karwachauth

-This festival is celebrated by the women of north India for the safety and long life of their husbands.
+This festival is celebrated by the women of North India for the safety and long life of their husbands.
 As a celebration of this festival, women dress up, apply henna on their hands and fast from sunrise to moonrise.
-The festival is a full day event with a plethora of vivid rituals.
+The festival is a full-day event with a plethora of vivid rituals.
+Well, these days you also see men fasting and praying during the religious festival for the prosperity and good health of their dear wives.

-The nine-day long festival culminates in the lunar month of Ashwin.
+The nine-day-long festival culminates in the lunar month of Ashwin.
 Considered to be one of the most important festivals of Hindus, this festival is celebrated with extensive grandeur.
 Sharad Navratri marks the start of the festive season in India.
-Being one of the different festivals of India, this festival stands out.
+This is when people celebrate the immense power and knowledge of Goddess Durga and hail her for her fearless stance against evil.

 25. Teej